Contacting Environmental Health: A Guide for Tenants

 • Damp and Mould: Causes respiratory problems and structural damage.

-• Temperature Extremes: Inadequate heating or insulation.
+• Temperature Extremes: Insufficient heating or insulation.

 • Accident Risks: Tripping hazards, electrical dangers, or structural collapse.